Layr-Labs/eigenda-operator-setup/README.md

 docker pull prom/node-exporter
 docker run -d -p 9100:9100 --name node-exporter prom/node-exporter
 ```
-In Grafana dashboard, import the [node-exporter](monitoring/dashboards/node-exporter.json) to see host metrics.

 ## Troubleshooting
 * If you see the following error: